 Clapp Brothers Tractor & Implement

 Denton, N.C.
 27239

-Leah Hughes is an associate editor at Our State magazine and the daughter of a Randolph County farmer.
-Her most recent story was “The Carolina Inn” (August 2012).
+Leah Hughes is a former associate editor at Our State magazine and the daughter of a Randolph County farmer.
+Find more of her archived stories here.